varennes/varennes.github.io/about.md

 <img src="/images/austria16_selfie1.png" width="258" height="193">

-I am a biophysics Phd student at [Purdue University](http://www.physics.purdue.edu/) working in Prof. Andrew Mugler's [research group](http://www.physics.purdue.edu/mugler/home.html).
+I am a biophysicist and recent graduate of Prof. Andrew Mugler's [research group](http://www.physics.purdue.edu/mugler/home.html) at [Purdue University](http://www.physics.purdue.edu/).

-I study phenomena in the field of biophysics using computational and mathematical models.
-My thesis research relates to problems pertaining to how noise and fluctuations in a cell's microenvironment limit its ability to chemotax, and how collective cell behavior can improve chemotactic performance.
+For my thesis dissertation I studied phenomena related to single and multicellular chemotaxis using computational tools and mathematical models.
+The research problems were primarily related to how noise and fluctuations in a cell's microenvironment limit its ability to chemotax, and how collective cell behavior can improve chemotactic performance.

-I am currently teaching myself some machine learning algorithms, you may check up on my progress [here](https://github.com/varennes).
+I am currently teaching myself data science fundamentals and machine learning algorithms; you may check up on my progress [here](https://github.com/varennes).

 Here is a link to my [cv](https://drive.google.com/open?id=0B9wUAi2m2Di9aXFZbmpkdlp4b0E), and my [Linkedin](https://www.linkedin.com/in/jvarennes/).
-You may also check out my [github page](https://github.com/varennes) to view the simulation code I developed for my research.
+You may also check out my [github page](https://github.com/varennes) to view the simulation code I developed for my research as well as data science projects.

 ## Research Papers